jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

     CF: Jump to external code for _free
     CT: External code
     RF: Jump to external code for _free
+  Occurrences: 26

+LibraryCallRemoved
+  Before events:
+    CF: parse_options at parse-options.c:968:2
+    CT: Jump to external code for _memset
+    CF: Jump to external code for _memset
+    CT: External code
+    RF: Jump to external code for _memset
   Occurrences: 13

 LibraryCallRemoved